WalletConnect/walletconnect-docs/docs/specs/clients/sign/session-events.md

   },
   {
     event: "proposal_expire",
-    description: "Emitted when the session proposal has expired.",
+    description: "Emitted when a session proposal has expired.",
     whoShouldListen: "Dapps & Wallets"
   }
 ]}